mautic/user-documentation/docs/components/forms.rst

 .. image:: images/forms/captcha_form_properties.png
   :width: 600
-  :alt: Screenshot showing Captcha Form properties
+  :alt: Screenshot showing CAPTCHA Form properties

 With a CAPTCHA field, the answer field should be blank if you are using this as a honeypot to trap spam submissions.
 This hides the field, and spambots try to populate the field with data.